Particular/docs.particular.net/servicecontrol/contracts.md

 The message contains the time it was detected.

-Similarly to the code above you can subscribe to the event, handle it, and perform custom actions.
+Similarly to the code above it is possible to subscribe to the event, handle it, and perform custom actions.

 ## Decommissioning alert subscribers

 ServiceControl uses [Event Publishing](/nservicebus/messaging/publish-subscribe/) to send alerts to all subscribers.
-If you are using a [persistence based transport](/nservicebus/messaging/publish-subscribe/#mechanics-persistence-based) then ServiceControl will keep an internal reference to each subscriber.
+If using a [persistence based transport](/nservicebus/messaging/publish-subscribe/#mechanics-persistence-based) then ServiceControl will keep an internal reference to each subscriber.
 If a subscriber for an alert cannot be contacted then ServiceControl will shut itself down after a few attempts.

 To prevent this situation it is important to properly decommission an endpoint that subscribes to ServiceControl events.
-To do this you should [disable auto-subscription](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#disabling-auto-subscription) and then [unsubscribe to all events](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#how-to-manually-subscribe-to-a-message).
+To do this [disable auto-subscription](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#disabling-auto-subscription) and then [unsubscribe to all events](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md#how-to-manually-subscribe-to-a-message).